 - PNG (Portable Network Graphics)

-GIF has only 256 unique colors, and they make simple, fast loading graphics.
+GIF has only 256 unique colors, and they make simple, fast-loading graphics.
 You can use GIF for small drawings, diagrams, charts, buttons, and other simple graphics, that won’t prevent your page from loading fast.

-JPEG being a 16-bit format can blend red, blue and green light to display millions of colors, thus it is used mainly for photographs.
+JPEG being a 16-bit format can blend red, blue and green light to display millions of colors.
+Thus it is used mainly for photographs.
 This format gives you the flexibility to choose how much to compress your image – from 0% (heavy compression) to 100% (no compression).
 You can choose this format if you don’t mind giving up some quality for a reduction in size.
-Avoid using JPEG for images with text, shapes, or large color blocks, because when the file is compressed the lines will blur and colors will shift.
+Avoid using JPEG for images with text, shapes, or large color blocks, because when the file is compressed, the lines will blur and colors will shift.

 Modern image formats

-Today there are several modern image formats which are used for web to have smaller, richer and faster loading images.
+Today there are several modern image formats which are used for the web to have smaller, richer and faster loading images.

 WebP designed by Google provides lossless and lossy compression for images on the web.
-Its main goal is to become primary format for photographs on the web replacing JPEG.
+Its main goal is to become the primary format for photographs on the web replacing JPEG.

 Another format designed to replace JPEG format is BPG (Better Portable Graphics), which also boasts high compression ratio (files are smaller than JPEG with the same quality).